 Enterprise data catalogs include features that help the CDO achieve their top priorities.
-To be an enterprise data catalog, it must:
+To be an data catalog, it must:

 - Support the whole enterprise.
 A business data catalog can’t just support people with high levels of data literacy; it needs to enable a self-service, data-driven culture that empowers everyone in the business to get more data and be smarter.
 Everyone should feel responsible for collaborating with data science teams to make sure they use the right data.
-Read more about data catalog example use cases to find the best one to start with.
+Read more about some data catalog use cases to find the best one to start with.

 - Go beyond the basics.
 Early data projects are simple, so data catalog software should be simple and easy to use.
 As you develop experience and expand the scope of your analytics projects, your data catalog tools should have additional functionality that supports more sophisticated use cases.